 Day 4: Windmills and Cheese Wheels

 In the same location, we visited a cheese tasting in a Henri Willig store, and viewed the making of a traditional Dutch clog.
+I had never realized that clogs were shaped while wet, so it surprised me when the woodworker blew into the clog near the end of the process and it expelled a lot of water.

 Next, we were given free time to explore Amsterdam, and some friends and I chose to go to the Rijksmuseum.
 Here, we explored for about an hour, which was enough time to look around one or two of the more modern floors.
 We saw paintings by Van Gogh, Rembrandt, and a variety of other Dutch artists.
+It was interesting to me how the paintings and sculptures were much more centered around ships, the navy, and the ocean compared to other American and European artworks I have encountered.

 After this, we went to the Anne Frank house and took an audio tour of her hiding spot during the Holocaust.
 There were many photographs that I had never seen before, and it was incredible to see original pieces of furniture that had been in the annex when Anne and her family hid there.
 Lastly, we attended a dinner event with Pitt alumni and exchanged experiences about Pitt and the Netherlands.
-It was interesting to see how the Pitt experience has stayed and changed the same over the years.
+It was interesting to see how the Pitt experience has both stayed the same and changed over the years.

 Leave a Reply